 One thing I want to point out is that in the past when I’ve reviewed sites which I was directed to from the Direct Online Income page, I would always be linked to a site which looks like this:

 Obviously this image and the one I put up above are not the same.
-So for a second I though this time around I may actually be reviewing a legitimate program (On a side note, here’s 5 legit programs).
+So for a second I though this time around I may actually be reviewing a legitimate program (On a side note, here’s 7 legit affiliate marketing programs).
 Well I signed up (Earn at Home Club page) and went on to see what was up.

 The bad new is that it’s a scam and the good news?
 Well I guess if you’re reading this now and you were considering buying this program, I may have just saved you a lot of money.